-Article 6 of the sales contract provides that the immovable property must be transferred in the condition in which it is when the sales contract is signed.
-A lot can happen between that moment and the time of the transfer of ownership as a result of which the condition of the property may change.
-The risk of the immovable property does not pass to the buyer until the notarial transfer deed is signed.
-As the time of signature of the transfer deed is decisive, the seller should not terminate his building insurance before then.
-The reason for this is that the risk does not automatically pass to the buyer if the transfer is postponed through any act or omission of the buyer.
-If the actual transfer precedes the legal transfer, the buyer bears the risk from the time of the actual transfer, in which case the buyer should take out a building insurance policy with effect from that time.
+Article 6 of the sales contract provides that the apartment must be transferred in the condition in which it is when the sales contract is signed.
+A lot can happen between that moment and the time of the legal transfer as a result of which the condition of the property may change.
+The risk of the apartment does not pass to the buyer until the notarial transfer deed is signed.
+If the actual transfer precedes the legal transfer, the buyer bears the risk from the time of the actual transfer.
 However, the buyer may cancel the sales contract after the transfer.
 If Section 10(3) in Book 7 of the Dutch Civil Code were applicable in that case, the seller would still be liable for the risks associated with the immovable property, as a result of the cancellation of the sales contract.
 This could have major consequences for the seller because the seller will no longer have an insurance policy covering the property sold after the transfer.
 To prevent a situation where certain risks associated with the immovable property pass back to the seller after the buyer has cancelled the sales contract on good grounds, the applicability of Section 10(3) in Book 7 of the Dutch Civil Code is excluded in respect of those risks that are covered by a regular building insurance policy.
 Those risks therefore remain with the buyer, who will be insured against those risks.

 Article 10 sets out what should be done in case of force majeure (such as lightning strikes or arson), i.e. in circumstances that are beyond the control of the seller and the buyer.

-For example, if the property, or part of it, is destroyed by fire before the transfer of ownership, the parties will no longer be bound by the sales contract.
-But if the buyer still wants to buy the property, the seller must also transfer the rights under the building insurance policy to the buyer.
+For example, if the apartment, or part of it, is destroyed by fire before the transfer of ownership, the parties will no longer be bound by the sales contract.
+But if the buyer still wants to buy the apartment, the seller must also transfer the rights under the building insurance policy to the buyer.

 The seller may also to take such measures as to ensure that ownership of the immovable property is transferred in accordance with the sales contract.
-In that case, the seller must notify the buyer in a timely manner that he will repair the immovable property for his own account before the agreed date of transfer of ownership (or within four weeks of the force majeure event, whichever is later).
+In that case, the seller must notify the buyer in a timely manner that he will repair the apartment for his own account before the agreed date of transfer of ownership (or within four weeks of the force majeure event, whichever is later).

 If a situation as referred to in this article arises, the parties would be well-advised to confer with each other first.
 If the parties are unable to agree on an acceptable solution, they may ultimately opt for cancellation of the sales contract.
 It is sensible to record such an agreement in writing.